mryigitsen/COMP2012H-4PChess/README.md

 # FOUR PLAYER CHESS GAME

+## Introduction
+This project was completed in COMP 2012H - Honors Object Oriented Programming, Fall 2021 in the Hong Kong University of Science and Technology, as part of the course requirements.
+From time to time, I will return back to this to upgrade and improve - Yigit
 ### DISCLAIMER
 As our team mainly used Apple devices to develop this app, we weren't able to test the code on a Windows device.
 As a result, the graphics and the texts might not be fully shown on a Windows machine.